-Find out what changes to expect because of coronavirus (COVID-19) when you take your driving test.
+Find out how driving tests are affected by coronavirus (COVID-19) and what changes to expect when you take your driving test.

 Stay up to date

-This page tells you about driving tests during the coronavirus outbreak.
+This page tells you about driving tests during coronavirus (COVID-19).

 It will be updated if anything changes.